cscnk52/simpleicons-rs/README.md

 cargo run
 ```

-After build, the "lib.rs" will generate under `build` folder.
+After build, the crate will generate under `build/crates` folder, run `cargo publish` to publish it.